aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/java/task-properties/split-tasks/_index.md

 ## Prerequisites
 Before diving into the tutorial, make sure you have the following prerequisites in place:
 - Java Development Kit (JDK) installed on your machine.
 - Aspose.Tasks for Java library downloaded and added to your project.
-You can download it from the [official Aspose.Tasks for Java documentation](https://reference.aspose.com/tasks/java/).
+You can download it from the [Aspose.Tasks for Java documentation](https://reference.aspose.com/tasks/java/).
 ## Import Packages
 Begin by importing the necessary packages into your Java project:
 ```java